VivekTRamamoorthy/TopOptWeb/README.md

-# Structural topology optimisation in web platform
+# Structural topology optimisation code in a web page
-This is an educational code that performs topology optimisation for compliance minisation in your web browser.

 Access the page at [VivekTRamamoorthy.github.io/TopOptWeb](https://VivekTRamamoorthy.github.io/TopOptWeb)

+## Algorithm

+This code is inpired by the 99 line MATLAB code for Topology Optimisation published by Ole Sigmund in 2001.
+More features will be added soon.